 Gentile lives in Great Barrington.
 His hobbies include hiking, writing and collecting 1940s-era comic books and original comic art.

 Akeem Glaspie joined The Berkshire Eagle staff in August 2013 as a sports reporter.
 Glaspie is a native of Elgin, Ill., and graduated from Southern Illinois University Carbondale in 2012.

 After graduation, Glaspie became a freelance reporter for the Kane Country Chronicle in Saint Charles, Ill.
 He also completed an internship at The Oakland Press in Pontiac, Mich., through the Chips Quinn Scholarship Program.

 He s a member of the Association of Black Journalists and the Associated Press Sports Editors.

 Daniel Harris entered the newspaper industry in 2005 as night editor of The Gardner (Mass.)
 News.
 He has worked at The Berkshire Eagle since 2009, designing the front page and creating general digital designs and layouts, some of which have won New England Press Association awards.

 Daniel is a traditional artist by trade, and in his spare time, he enjoys cartooning and drawing comics.
-Though he is a recent transplant to the Berkshires, he enjoys the nightlife of the city of Pittsfield.
+Though he is a transplant to the Berkshires, he enjoys the nightlife of the city of Pittsfield.

 Howard Herman is a sports columnist and reporter at The Berkshire Eagle.